TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/device/am263x/load_run_examples.md

 - Building a particular example project compiles all source files present in drivers, examples and sysconfig, links them, then generates a .out binary.

-- Using the .out, we generate .appimage / .mcelf images.
+- Using the .out, we generate .mcelf images.

 - Once a multicore application image is built, we can load it into memory.